Cicker21/Matrix/README.md

 # Matrix
-matrix style character drop animation, configurable and easy to understand code
+Matrix style character drop animation, configurable and easy to understand code Matrix code rain, the goal is to make it as close to the original version of the movie as possible.